 Over the past few years, Firefox has implemented various Web APIs so that websites can do the same things they’ve always done without plugins, so you will most likely not notice any change to your browsing experience.

 Why did Firefox do this?

 The internet is full of websites that go beyond static pages, such as video, sound and games.
-NPAPI plugins, especially Flash, have helped enable these interactive pages.
-But they also make your browsing slower, less secure and more likely to crash.
+While NPAPI plugins, especially Flash, have helped enable these interactive pages, they also make your browsing slower, less secure and more likely to crash.

-Over the past few years, Firefox has worked hard to build replacements for these plugins.
-Together, they are called Web APIs.
-They are designed to replace the function of these plugins without undermining your internet security, stability and performance.
+Over the past few years, Firefox has worked hard to build replacements for these plugins, these replacements are called Web APIs.
+Web APIs are designed to replace the function of the NPAPI plugins without undermining your internet security, stability and performance.

-Before, these Web APIs weren’t quite ready, so Firefox started the transition by making plugins load manually (click to activate).
+Before, while these Web APIs weren’t quite ready, Firefox started to transition by making plugins load manually (click to activate).

-Today, they’re ready.
-Many sites have adopted them, and almost all your favourite pages can be enjoyed without using old and insecure plugins.
-Firefox joins other modern browsers like Google Chrome and Microsoft Edge to remove support for these NPAPI plugins.
+Now, many sites have adopted Web APIs, and almost all your favorite pages can be enjoyed without using old and insecure plugins.
+Firefox joins other modern browsers like Google Chrome and Microsoft Edge by removing support for these NPAPI plugins.

 What if I'm on an older version of Firefox?

 We recommend that you update Firefox if you can.

 Every update of Firefox includes important fixes and improvements, including improvements that help keep you secure on the Internet.
 Using an old version of any browser, including Firefox, puts your personal data and even your computer at risk.